 German Huskies blend well with unfamiliar people and can be quite friendly.
 However, these dogs need to be properly socialized, so they can learn to trust people.
 Training them early-on can help them not feel threatened by strangers.

 Loyalty is the most sought-after trait in dogs.
 Many owners seek a furry best friend who is loyal and protective.
-German huskies rarely disappoint when it comes to being loyal.
+German huskies rarely disappoint when it comes to loyalty.
 They always prioritize their human parent over themselves, and if that isn’t faithful, we aren’t sure what is!

 German huskies possess higher cognitive levels and abilities than other breeds.
 Higher intelligence implies that it’s easier to train them.
 They can grasp new things very quickly and respond well to difficult tasks.